canix1/managedpriv/content/english/blog/Azure AD Group Nesting.md

 * \- Nesting groups in roles moves the control to other admins outside of PIM

 I draw a simple [Bloodhound](https://github.com/BloodHoundAD/BloodHound)-like attack graph bellow go give you an example of control paths that exist.
 This picture is far from the full graph of possible attack paths.

+****Updated 26 Mars 2021**

 |{{< image src="../../images/blog/PIMNesting8.webp" srcAlt="../../images/blog/PIMNesting8.png" >}}|
 | ------ |